resthub/resthub-js/src/documentation/introduction.rst

 You can test RESThub JS functionnalities in your browser by going to the `RESThub JS test page <http://resthub.org/javascript/test/>`_.
 Source code of these test are available from RESThub JS GitHub repository.
 You can run them with mvn jetty:run and go to `http://localhost:8080/test/ <http://localhost:8080/test/>`_ URL (http:// mode, mostly usefull with Chrome that has difficulties with file:// mode)

 Check these sample applications to learn how to design your RESThub based web application :

 * `Roundtable <https://github.com/pullrequest/resthub/tree/master/resthub-apps/roundtable/>`_ : a doodle like clone.
 * `Booking JS <https://github.com/pullrequest/resthub/tree/master/resthub-apps/booking/booking-js/>`_ : booking demo application, implemented with Javascript stack

+If you want te be able to efficiently debug your Javascript application :
+ * Download and install `Mozilla Firefox <http://www.mozilla-europe.org/fr/>`_
+ * Download and install `Firebug <https://addons.mozilla.org/fr/firefox/addon/firebug/>`_
+ * Type F12 to activate Firebug console, then go to Network tab, click on the little arraw and click on "Deactivate Firefox cache"
+ * Go to Kazan portal URL, form example `http://localhost:8080/ <http://localhost:8080/>`_
+ * On Script tab, you can set breakpoints in your Javascript code
+ * Network and Console tab will help you during development process